sculptsoft-dev/RemoteValScanner-iOS-SDK-Sample-Project/README.md

 self.navigationController?.pushViewController(videoBaseScanVC, animated: true)
 ```
 Note: Here you need to provide `jobOrderId` and `floorName` to VideoBaseScan class.
-jobOrderId and floorName require because of creating a Zip file and you get fileName.
+jobOrderId and floorName require because of creating a Zip file .

 ## Uploading Part